President, Julie Ortolon

 The NINC Treasurer works with the Central Coordinator to pay monthly bills.
 The Treasurer receives monthly profit and loss reports from the Central Coordinator and deals with NINC’s bank accounts, CDs and money market account.
 S/he prepares the NINC budget and conference budget in consultation with the Board and gets the NINC financial records ready for the yearly audit.

-Award-winning author, GILLIAN DOYLE, has published true crime, historical supernatural suspense, contemporary romance and time-travels under various pseudonyms by St. Martin's Press, Berkley/Jove Books and Harlequin Enterprises since 1989.
+Writing as GILLIAN DOYLE, Sue has published true crime, historical supernatural suspense, contemporary romance and time-travels under various pseudonyms by St. Martin's Press, Berkley/Jove Books and Harlequin Enterprises since 1989.
 Four years ago, she established Sweetbriar Creek Publishing Company for reissuing her back list and new works.
 As a thirty-year member of RWA/Orange County Chapter, she served eighteen cumulative years on the board in all positions, including president, treasurer and secretary.

 The NINC Secretary keeps the minutes of all meetings of the Board of Directors and all business meetings of the organization.
 S/he sends material and updates to the NINC archives and also performs such other duties as the Board of Directors determines from time to time.